 A toddler can have discharge coming from their eye for many reasons.
-In most cases, the cause is relatively harmless, such as a clogged tear duct or viral infection.
+Common causes include a clogged tear duct or viral infection.
+Issues that cause discharge often go away on their own, but some may need medical treatment.

 However, any eye pain or discharge that makes it difficult to see can be distressing.
 If it does not go away on its own, it warrants a visit to a doctor.